 My grandfather and uncle were physicians, and watching them work with patients inspired me to study medicine.
-I started out in pulmonary care, but now I’m focused on sleep medicine.
+I started out in pulmonary and critical care, but now I’m focused on sleep medicine.

 About 90 percent of my patients suffer from sleep apnea.
 The rest have other conditions that affect sleep, such as: insomnia, sleep walking, sleep talking and restless leg syndrome.
 I want to do whatever I can to help a patient get a good night’s sleep.